t41372/deepseek-ocr.rs/bindings/python/docs/python-binding.md

 ## Highlights

 - Added a PyO3 crate (`bindings/python`) that exports the `deepseek_ocr._native`
-  extension module.
+  extension module under the `deepseek-ocr-rs` Python package.
 The binding wraps the existing Rust `OcrEngine` trait and forwards all inference work to the same implementations used by the CLI.
 - Introduced a modern Python package with strict typing, `.pyi` stubs, dev tooling powered by Astral UV, and Pillow-powered image helpers for developers.
 - Documented usage (README), maintenance processes (DEVELOPING.md), and wired the